-Procured through the North West Construction Hub (NWCH), St Julie’s Catholic High School is a new build, steel frame, 4-storey, 3 block pavilion structure, connected by glass walkway.
+Procured through the North West Construction Hub (NWCH), St Julie’s Catholic High School is a new build, steel frame, 4-storey, 3 block pavilion structure, connected by a glass walkway.
 Built in the grounds of the original school, which was demolished in phase 2, the school would cater for 1,110 students, providing teaching space, a performing arts theatre and a chapel.

 Live school: The new school was to be constructed within 2 metres of the original.
 We worked closely with the senior management team to ensure safe delivery, achieving zero AIR.